AtaOnur/Sentimel_Analysis_Hotel_Reviews/README.md

-This Project is Sentimel analysis for Turkish hotel reviews with boun-Turna
+This project includes the sentiment analysis of Turkish hotel reviews using the boun-Turna model.